-In 2009 and 2010 the general satisfaction item: 'that this is a good school' rated above Like School scores and in 2010 the 114 Corinda State School students rated above both Like and State School comparisons.
-The 28 responses from parents were similar to both Like and State School means.
+In 2009, 2010 and 2011 the general satisfaction item: 'that this is a good school' rated above Like School scores and in 2011, and 117 Corinda State School students rated above both Like and State School comparisons.
+The 22 responses from parents were similar to both Like and State School means.

-Although staff members satisfaction with morale is only 70%, to the statement, 'staff and students respect each other in this school', staff rated 85.1% which was above the State School mean and 79% of staff indicated that 'this school is a good place in which to work'.
+Although staff members' satisfaction with morale is only 70%, to the statement, 'staff and students respect each other in this school', staff rated 87.2% which was above the State School mean and 81.8% of staff indicated that 'this school is a good place in which to work'.